-If you’re accepted to the Iowa Young Writers’ Studio's summer residential program, you will choose a single Core Course of study—Poetry, Fiction, or Creative Writing (a survey that includes poetry, fiction, and creative nonfiction)—as your focus for the two weeks of the program.
+If you’re accepted to the Iowa Young Writers’ Studio's Summer Residential Program—this summer, 2021, Online Camp—you will choose a single Core Course of study—Poetry, Fiction, Creative Writing (a survey that includes poetry, fiction, and personal essay), TV Writing, or Playwriting—as your focus for the two weeks of the program.

 The poetry course will explore voice, image, metaphor, line, language, and other aspects of this most condensed form.
 If you love writing poetry and want to focus on it exclusively and intensely, with a disciple's devotion, in a small tribe of fellow poets, this is the course for you.